 With the topic of tznius/modesty buzzing around the Orthodox Jewish world I wanted to share a brief but personally significant story from my rabbinical school days.
 In 2001-2002 I was in my third year of semikhah and fortunate enough to study in Yeshiva University’s Gruss Kollel in Bayit Vegan.
-It is perhaps one of the most unappreciated perk of YU’s rabbinical school in that accepted students pay they way to Israel but get free room and board, allowing for greater focus for one’s studies.1 The dorms are not what you’d consider “new” with relatively thin walls, thinner doors and apartments stacked on top of each other,2 My year of the 30 or so students only 9 were single, while the rest were married rabbinical students, some with children.
+It is perhaps one of the most unappreciated perk of YU’s rabbinical school in that accepted students pay they way to Israel but get free room and board, allowing for greater focus for one’s studies.[1.
+Academically it was a wonderfully productive year for me.
+I completed Yoreh Deah, 4th Year Halakhah Lema’aseh, and a triple Revel paper.]
+The dorms are not what you’d consider “new” with relatively thin walls, thinner doors and apartments stacked on top of each other,[2.Yes, I know that’s how apartments work, just using an expression.]
+My year of the 30 or so students only 9 were single, while the rest were married rabbinical students, some with children.

 One day after our regular Yoreh Deah class, the Rosh Yeshiva called us in to give us some mussar.
 There was a concern that husbands and wives from other couples were socializing excessively with each other.
 After all, the Torah teaches “Be Holy” (Lev.
 19:2 which Ramban interprets as “הוו פרושים מן העריות ומן העבירה” – separate yourself from illicit behavior and sin, and so forth.